 Photo by c.
 David Jensen

-Tours of the Globe Theatre take you back in time to Shakespearean London; now you can choose the Pride Guided Tour, which looks at the gender identities, queer characters and LGBTQ+ historical context of Shakespeare’s writings.
+Tours of the Globe Theatre take you back in time to Shakespearean London; now you can choose the Pride Guided Tour, which looks at the gender identities, queer characters and the LGBTQ+ historical context of Shakespeare’s writings.

 Browse the LGBTQIA+ Archives